-Table 1 Selection criteria
+Table 1 Selection criteria.

-Selection criteria L. (a) Relevance criteria 1.
+(a) Relevance cri touis (a) Relevance Cri 1.
 Include the articles that focus on organisational level and exclude the ones that explore regional strategies and policies or other external entities for innovation.
 2. Include the articles from management, software engineering, economics and computer science and exclude the articles from chemical, mechanical, medical, education, etc. 3.
 Include an article that discusses or potentially discusses any of the following: definition or determinants of innovation or metrics or frameworks for innovation measurement (we revisited these criteria when we performed advanced inclusion criteria as shown in (b).
-However, exclude an article that presents inventions or discusses the usage, application and evaluation of inventions. (b) Advanced i inclusion criteria 1.
+However, exclude an article that presents inventions or discusses the usage, application and evaluation of inventions. discusses the usage, application and evaluation of inventions. (b) Advanced inc clusion criteria 1.
 Full-text is available.
 2. The article discusses a definition of innovation.
 3. The article discusses the determinants of innovation.
 4. The article describes one or more metrics to measure innovation.
 5. The article gives an overview of a model or framework for innovation measurement.
 6. The article compares two or more existing frameworks for innovation measurement.
 7. The article analyses or evaluates an existing framework for innovation measurement.